Bases-de-Datos-Avanzadas/Key-Value/README.md

 # Key-Value

-This is a project for a shopping cart with DynamoDB and NodeJs.
+This is a project for a shopping cart with DynamoDB, NodeJs and Angular.

+# ComprARTE

 # Authors
 - Luis Barboza